skip to content

 Can my physician charge a fee for transferring my medical records to my new provider?

 Yes.
 Copying and transferring medical records is an uninsured service, and physicians can charge patients a reasonable fee for obtaining a copy or summary of their medical records.
 Fees must reflect reasonable cost recovery — the cost of the materials used, time required to prepare the material and the direct cost of sending the material to the individual making the request.
 Physicians must consider the patient’s ability to pay, and that physicians must retain original records and only transfer copies to others.
 Generally, the Ontario Medical Association recommends charging $30 for the first 20 pages and $0.25 per page thereafter.
+When the record can be transferred without any associated cost via secure email or other electronic transfer, the fee recommended is $30.00.

 What are my options for virtual and in-person care?